shutil/pokemondownload/README.md

 ## modules required
-Use the package manager pipfor installation.
+Use the package manager pip for installation.

 ```bash
 pip install requests-html